Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 Try a micro-repair script:

-Step 4: Rebuild emotional safety before you demand emotional depth
+Step 4.
+Rebuild emotional safety before demanding emotional depth

 Emotional depth requires safety.